HL7/smart-app-launch/input/pages/brands.md

 ##### Partial View Of Brand Bundle Example

-The following Bundle fragments in the example below illustrate how Brand data is compiled into a Bundle and how each Endpoint's `managingOrganization` element references a Brand (in other words, an Organization) within the same Bundle.
+The following Bundle fragments in the example below illustrate how Brand data is compiled into a Bundle and how <span class="bg-success" markdown="1">a Brand (in other words, an Organization) references an Endpoints</span><!-- new-content --> within the same Bundle.
 See the [Patient-Access Brand Examples](example-brands.html) for complete examples.

 ```javascript
 {